tdsacilowski/hashi-demo/README.md

 # Consul + Vault + Nomad (via Terraform)
 ...and a tiny bit of Packer...

-This is sample/demo/instructional project with the goal of learning how to piece together an infrastructure based on HashiCorp build and runtime tools.
-Additionally, within a functional environment, the project is supposed to serve as an illustration of the following 3 use cases for Vault:
+This is a sample / demo / instructional project with the goal of demonstrating how to piece together an infrastructure based on HashiCorp build and runtime tools.

+Additionally, the project contains examples (_still a work in progress_) that serve to illustrate the following 3 use cases for Vault:

 - Secrets Management (secrets for machines)
     - Generic & Dynamic secret backends (e.g. MySQL secret backend)